 As part of the switch to Google Analytics 4 I highly recommend training up your team in the new platform.
 Why?
 Because there are a lot of differences, including the interface, the terminology, the infrastructure, and the reporting.
 The basics will need to be understood in order to make the most of Google Analytics 4.

-When I prepare measurement roadmaps for companies, I usually configure at least the most important features of Google Analytics 4 (i.e. conversions, ecommerce and key events) before doing a workshop on how to use it.
+When I create Google Analytics governance documents for companies, I usually configure at least the most important features of Google Analytics 4 (i.e. conversions, ecommerce and key events) before doing a workshop on how to use it.
 It’s much easier for marketers to study the platform when the configuration is already in place.
 That way, they can focus on how to use it for their individual roles and for analysis, rather than learning what could and should be done with the configuration.

 Which platform should I invest in if I haven’t customised my Google Analytics yet?